-The Class Coupon of the Class A-IO Certificates with respect to each Distribution Date, will be a per annum rate equal to the excess, if any, of (i) the Senior Adjusted Net WAC for such Distribution Date over (ii) the weighted average of the Class Coupons of the Class HA, Class HV, Class HZ, Class MA, Class MV and Class MZ Certificates (weighted based on the outstanding Class Principal Amounts of such Classes of Certificates immediately after the preceding Distribution Date) (calculated assuming no exchanges for MACR Certificates have occurred).
-The Class Coupon of the Class M-1 Certificates with respect to each Distribution Date, will be a per annum rate equal to the lesser of (i) 4.00% and (ii) the Class M Net WAC for such Distribution Date.
-The Class Coupon of the Class M-2 Certificates with respect to each Distribution Date will be a per annum rate equal to the lesser of (i) 4.75% and (ii) the Class M Net WAC for such Distribution Date.
-The Class Coupon of the Class B-IO Certificates with respect to each Distribution Date, will be a per annum rate equal to the excess, if any, of (i) the Subordinate Adjusted Net WAC for such Distribution Date over (ii) the weighted average of the Class Coupons of the Class M-1, Class M-2 and Class B Certificates (calculated with respect to the Class M-1 and Class M-2 Certificates, without regard to the Class M Net WAC) for such Distribution Date (weighted based on the outstanding Class Principal Amounts of such Classes of Certificates immediately after the preceding Distribution Date).
-The initial Class Coupons of the Class A-IO and Class B-IO Certificates will be approximately 0.21397% and 1.09243% per annum, respectively.
+The Class Coupon of the Class A-IO Certificates with respect to each Distribution Date, will be a per annum rate equal to the excess, if any, of (i) the Senior Adjusted Net WAC for such Distribution Date over (ii) the weighted average of the Class Coupons of the Class HA, Class HV, Class HZ, Class MA, Class MV, Class MZ, Class M45T and Class M60T Certificates (weighted based on the outstanding Class Principal Amounts of such Classes of Certificates immediately following the preceding Distribution Date and calculated assuming no exchanges for MACR Certificates have occurred).
+The Class Coupon of the Class M Certificates with respect to each Distribution Date, will be a per annum rate equal to the lesser of (i) 4.750% and (ii) the Class M Net WAC for such Distribution Date.
+The Class Coupon of the Class B-IO Certificates with respect to each Distribution Date, will be a per annum rate equal to the excess, if any, of (i) the Subordinate Adjusted Net WAC for such Distribution Date over (ii) the weighted average of the Class Coupons of the Class M and Class B Certificates (calculated with respect to the Class M Certificates, without regard to the Class M Net WAC) for such Distribution Date (weighted based on the outstanding Class Principal Amounts of such Classes of Certificates immediately following the preceding Distribution Date and calculated assuming no exchanges for MACR Certificates have occurred).
+The Class Coupon of the Class XS-IO Certificates with respect to each Distribution Date, will equal the Excess Servicing Fee Rate for such Distribution Date.
+The initial Class Coupons of the Class A-IO, Class B-IO and Class XS-IO Certificates will be approximately 0.25772%, 1.67781% and 0.065% per annum, respectively.

-"Class M Net WAC" means as of any Distribution Date, a per annum rate not less than zero, equal to the product of (x) the Subordinate Adjusted Net WAC and (y) a fraction, expressed as a percentage, equal to the quotient of (i) the aggregate outstanding Class Principal Amount of the Class M-1, Class M-2 and Class B Certificates immediately following the preceding Distribution Date, and (ii) the aggregate outstanding Class M-2 Certificates immediately following the preceding Distribution Date.
+"Class M Net WAC" means as of any Distribution Date, a per annum rate not less than zero, expressed as a percentage, equal to the product of (x) the Subordinate Adjusted Net WAC and (y) a fraction, equal to the quotient of (i) the aggregate outstanding Class Principal Amount of the Class M and Class B Certificates (calculated assuming no exchanges for MACR Certificates have occurred) immediately following the preceding Distribution Date, and (ii) the outstanding Class Principal Amount of the Class M Certificates immediately following the preceding Distribution Date.